absmach/supermq-docs/docs/api.md

 ```

 ### Create Things with external ID
-You can create multiple things at once by entering a series of things structures with external UUID and a `user_token`
+The same as creating a Thing with external ID the user can create multiple things at once by providing UUID v4 format unique ID in a series of things together with a `user_token`

 > Must-have: `user_token` and at least two things